radius-project/radius/docs/content/getting-started/create-environment.md

 az account show
 ```

-If needed, you can change your to your preferred subscription:
+If needed, you can switch your to your preferred subscription:

 ```sh
 az account set --subscription <SUB-ID>